Table of contents

 Transition to metamorphic rocks

 Again, it doesn’t matter what the original rock starts as.
 All you need to do is subject it to temperature and pressure.
 How do you do it?
 Again, you bury it.
 You don’t want to melt it though — you just want to raise the temperature and pressure enough for physical and chemical changes.
-You can have contact metamorphism, where a mass of rock gets in contact or very close to a hot igneous mass of rock.
+You can have contact metamorphism, where a mass of rock gets in contact with or very close to a hot igneous mass of rock.
 This alters and recrystallizes the rock.
 You can also have regional metamorphism, which often indicates a mountain formation area, and in this case, rocks are often foliated.
-Either way, the process ensures dramatic changes in the rock and once more, you don’t end up with the some rock as the one you started with.
+Either way, the process ensures dramatic changes in the rock and once more, you don’t end up with the same rock as the one you started with.

 Transition to sedimentary rocks

-Alas, not all rocks stay in the “cozy” and “warm” depths — some are pushed towards the surface.
+Alas, not all rocks stay in the “cozy” and “warm” depths — some are pushed toward the surface.
 Rocks don’t really enjoy the surface.
-They’re subject to weathering, precipitation, wind, it’s a nasty world if you’re a rock.
+They’re subject to weathering, precipitation, and wind, it’s a nasty world if you’re a rock.
 So they start to break down.
 The resulting sediment is transported and can start to accumulate.
 However, there’s a big difference here: in many instances, you can identify what the original rock was, since most changes are physical and not chemical.

 The driving processes

 The rock cycle, and geology itself, are triggered by movement.
 Things are uplifted and subducted, pushed around in all directions.
 We don’t realize this because geologic processes happen on a scale of millions of years.
 To us, geology seems static.
 But at a planetary scale, geology is quite dynamic.
 These are the main processes that drive it.